-They may well be thinking about it but nothing will get done.
-A great source of conflict in almost every situation.
+They may well have it in mind but not much will get done.
+This has the potential to be a source of conflict.

 - How do you handle deadlines? - If you have a free weekend with nothing to do, how do you feel? - Do you find that most things take longer than you think they will?
-(P) - Would you like a surprise party?
-(P) - Are you often surprised about what time it is?
-(P) - What statement do you prefer: time is fixed (J) or time is flexible (P)?
+(P) - Are you often surprised about what time it is (P) or do you have a sense of an in-built clock that gives you an innate awareness of the time?
+(J) - What statement do you prefer; time is fixed (J) or time is flexible (P)? - Are you frustrated when someone doesn't appear to start their work straight away?
+(J) - Are you frustrated by the lack of value placed on spontaneity?
+(P)